-Dividends are recognized as distributions within equity in the period in which they are declared to shareholders.
+Dividends are recognized as distributions within equity in the period in which they are declared to shareholders (at the date of the approval by the shareholders).
 Dividends for the year are declared after the reporting date.

 q) Share-based payment transactions